 17th World Congress on Public Health Supplement/2023 vol. 5

-(8MB file) A World in Turmoil: Opportunities to Focus on the Public’s Health In May 2023, over 3,000 public health professionals and researchers, policymakers, and students will convene in Rome, Italy, for the 17th World Congress on Public Health, a momentous event organised by the World Federation of Public Health Associations (WFPHA) in association with the Italian Society of Hygiene, Preventive Medicine and Public Health (SItI) and the Association of Schools of Public Health in the European Region (ASPHER).
+(8MB file) A World in Turmoil: Opportunities to Focus on the Public’s Health In May 2023, over 3,000 public health professionals and researchers, policymakers, and students convened in Rome, Italy, for the 17th World Congress on Public Health, organised by the World Federation of Public Health Associations (WFPHA) in association with the Italian Society of Hygiene, Preventive Medicine and Public Health (SItI) and the Association of Schools of Public Health in the European Region (ASPHER).
+WFPHA is recognized as an NGO in official relation status with the World Health Organization.

-View issue 17th World Congress on Public Health Supplement/2023 vol. 5 (PDF)
+View the Issue: 17th World Congress on Public Health Supplement/2023 vol. 5 (PDF)

 Home